- Cushing Elementary School

 Free Meal Waiver

-The USDA and the State of Massachusetts extended a waiver that allows schools to serve free meals to ALL students, through 06/30/2023.
+The USDA and the State of Massachusetts extended a waiver that allows schools to serve one free breakfast, and one free Lunch to ALL students.
 We will be able to provide all Scituate students with the option of nutritious food for free that will support them, both in school and at home.

 What this means for your family and for Scituate Public Schools: